JPRichardson7/amazon_system/README.md

 1. **Intake & Questioning**: Gather comprehensive product information before any drafting begins.

 2. **Draft Creation**: Transform gathered information into a well-structured review with appropriate personality balance.
+A hierarchical priority system in the Draft Creation phase guides all content decisions, with non-redundancy as a key principle.

 3. **Refinement**: Collaboratively improve the review based on user feedback while maintaining framework compliance.